nikic/PHP-Parser/README.md

 [![Build Status](https://travis-ci.org/nikic/PHP-Parser.svg?branch=master)](https://travis-ci.org/nikic/PHP-Parser) [![Coverage Status](https://coveralls.io/repos/github/nikic/PHP-Parser/badge.svg?branch=master)](https://coveralls.io/github/nikic/PHP-Parser?branch=master)

-This is a PHP 5.2 to PHP 7.1 parser written in PHP.
+This is a PHP 5.2 to PHP 7.2 parser written in PHP.
 Its purpose is to simplify static code analysis and manipulation.

 [**Documentation for version 3.x**][doc_3_x] (stable; for running on PHP >= 5.5; for parsing PHP 5.2 to PHP 7.2).

-[Documentation for version 2.x][doc_2_x] (unsupported; for running on PHP >= 5.4; for parsing PHP 5.2 to PHP 7.0).
+[Documentation for version 4.x][doc_master] (development; for running on PHP >= 7.0; for parsing PHP 5.2 to PHP 7.2).

 In a Nutshell
 -------------